darmie/cabasa/README.md

 # Cābāsā
-**Cābāsā** is a haxe framework for WebAssembly which includes a fast and secure WebAssembly VirtualMachine (which is a haxe port of [Life](https://github.com/perlin-network/life) virtualmachine).
+**Cābāsā** is a haxe framework for WebAssembly which includes a fast and secure WebAssembly VM (which is a haxe port of [Life](https://github.com/perlin-network/life) VM).

 [Status: Not Ready For Use!]